basho/basho_docs/content/riak/kv/2.0.7/configuring/search.md

 ## More on Solr
 ### Solr JVM and Ports

-Riak Search runs one Solr process per node to manage its indexing and search functionality.
+Riak search runs one Solr process per node to manage its indexing and search functionality.
 While the underlying project manages index distribution, node coverage for queries, active anti-entropy (AAE), and JVM process management, you should provide plenty of RAM and diskspace for running both Riak and the JVM running Solr.
 We recommend a minimum of 6GB of RAM per node.